How To Apply For CPAP Supplies Through Medicaid (A Complete Guide)

 The Difference Between Medicaid & Medicare

 Medicaid and Medicare are not the same.
-They are two different programs that are operated and funded by very different portions of the government, primarily in order to serve different groups of people with different needs.
+They are two different programs that are operated and funded by very different portions of the government, primarily to serve different groups of people with different needs.
 Oh, and did we mention they’re different?

 How are they different?
 Remember, Medicaid is available to everyone—no matter your age—as long as you meet the individual requirements set by your state.
 Medicaid is also funded by taxes collected from the public; it’s a need-based program.
 Whereas, you must be 65 or older to apply for Medicare (unless you have a separately listed disability,) and income is not a factor.

-When Does Medicaid Cover PAP Supplies?
+When Does Medicaid Cover CPAP Supplies?

 To apply for Medicaid, you need to complete the appropriate application for your state.
 There’s no enrollment period, and you can apply online.
 Some states will even allow you to submit a paper application.
 With a paper application, you do not have to go to your Medicaid office.
 You can mail it, fax it, or (if you insist) return it to your local government office.